gatsbyjs/gatsby/docs/docs/schema-customization.md

 team members (authors and contributors).
 What we could do is have two queries, one for `allAuthorJson` and one for `allContributorJson` and manually merge those.
-GraphQL however provides a more elegant solution to these kinds of problems with "abstract types" (Interfaces amd Unions).
+GraphQL however provides a more elegant solution to these kinds of problems with "abstract types" (Interfaces and Unions).
 Since authors and contributors actually share most of the fields, we can abstract those up into a `TeamMember` interface and add a custom query field for all team members (as well as a custom resolver for full names):